Kybr-git/DC30-Badge-Challenge-Writeup/README.md

 This is a simple riddle referencing the synapses of the brain.
 `ANSWER: https://defcon.org/badge/30/synapse`

-2) Image of a sattelite
+2) Image of a satellite
-We are given an image of a sattelite in orbit.
+We are given an image of a satellite in orbit.
 Upon downloading and inspecting the image, we find that there is a hidden PCAP (network traffic capture file) embedded in the image file, extracting and studying the PCAP shows a single ping to an IP address 10.48.29.234
 ![The ping in question](/assets/pcap.png)
 `ANSWER: https://defcon.org/badge/30/synapse/10.48.29.234`